British MPs vote overwhelmingly to reject Brexit deal

 "The responsibility of each and every one of us at this moment is profound, for this is a historic decision that will set the future of our country for generations."

-Most lawmakers have always opposed Brexit, as have some leading members of May's government, creating an inherent contradiction that has torn the island nation apart.
+Most lawmakers have always opposed Brexit, as have some leading members of May's government, creating an inherent contradiction that has torn apart the island nation.

-Now, with just over two months to go until the scheduled Mar 29 departure, Britain still cannot decide what to do.
+And with just over two months to go until the scheduled March 29 departure, Britain still cannot decide what to do.

-The scale of May's defeat should determine whether she tries to hold another vote, gets kicked out of office, delays Brexit - or if Brexit even happens at all.
+May must now decide whether she tries to hold another vote, gets kicked out of office, delays Brexit -- or if Brexit even happens at all.

-With their nation's fate being decided, hundreds of noisy and excited supporters and opponents of Brexit, some banging drums and others driving floats with huge dolls mocking top UK politicians, rallied outside the ancient parliament building in London.
+As their nation's fate was being decided, hundreds of noisy supporters and opponents of Brexit, some banging drums and others driving floats with huge dolls mocking top UK politicians, rallied outside the ancient parliament building in London.

 "It could end up being the day that will lead to us leaving with no deal!" said 25-year-old Simon Fisher, who backs a swift and sharp break with the EU.